+- Close the liftgate and the hood.

-- 1. Turn off the vehicle.
+Turn off the vehicle.

-- 2. Lock the vehicle in one of three ways:
+- Lock the vehicle in one of three ways:

 - Use the RKE transmitter.

 - Use the Keyless Access system.

-- With a door open, press n on the interior of the door.
+- With a door open, press on the interior of the door.

 - After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.

-Pressing on the RKE transmitter a second time will

-bypass the 30-second delay and immediately arm the alarm system.
+Pressing on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.